 Data only SIM plans are for use in tablets, mobile Wi-Fi and home broadband devices.
 They are available with unlimited data and do not include minutes or texts.

-Unlimited data plans on Three start from £21 a month on SIM Only.
-You can also get mobile phones with unlimited data from just £24 a month, home broadband plans from £14 per month, and mobile broadband plans with unlimited data start from just £22 a month.
+Unlimited data SIM plans on Three start from £18 a month.
+You can also get mobile phones with unlimited data from just £28 a month, home broadband plans from £20 per month, and mobile broadband plans with unlimited data start from just £11 a month.

 Yes, Three’s unlimited data is truly unlimited with no speed or usage restrictions in the UK, so you never have to worry about unexpected bills or running out of data again.
 However, it should be noted that the plans are for personal use only, not commercial usage.